The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 *We reserve the right to refuse an athlete admittance to compete if special circumstances are present.

-No, you cannot check in on Friday or Saturday.
 We'd love to be able to accommodate fighters but we cannot post brackets until everyone has made weight and has checked in.
 If a fighter has not checked in, the bracket cannot be posted.

 Will I Have to Weigh In More Than Once?